The Care and Keeping of You: Reception

 Since its publication, it has appeared numerous times on The New York Times Best Seller list.
 Sales had totaled 5.1 million copies as of 2018.
 The book was well received and its publication has been described as "a turning point" in education about women's health.
 Allison Pohle, in an article for The Atlantic, described it as "a formative book for many Millennial women who were in the target audience when it was first published, and for younger generations of girls."
 Lauren Rearick of Nylon noted that it was published at a time when many girls did not have easy access to information about health or sex education.
 Rearick wrote that "there was something about its messaging, and its use of adorable cartoons to illustrate the growth of boobs, that resonated with so many readers."

 It has been viewed mostly positively in retrospect, however some critics have felt that its content had become somewhat dated in comparison to more recent publications.
 The book's lack of sexual content has been cited as a feature that may make it more appealing to some parents.
 Some sources have opined that avoiding the topic of sexuality is based on the cultural expectation that children and adolescents must be shielded from sexuality.
 Rachelle Hampton of Slate criticized the decision to omit information about sexuality from the book, and felt that its discussion of teenage anxieties about body weight and appearance was overly negative.

 Darienne Stewart of Common Sense Media gave the book five out of five stars, and highlighted its positive language, informativeness, and appealing illustrations.
 However, she noted that it "does include some negative messages about body image and dieting that could be damaging for young girls."
 Leah Campbell, writing for the website Scary Mommy, felt that the book contained expectations of heteronormativity and concern over body weight, and was no longer the best option for teaching young children about puberty.

-Author Valerie Lee Schaefer acknowledged these criticisms, commenting that while not all parts of the book are relevant to each individual's experience, she felt it contains some information relevant for most readers.
+Author Valorie Lee Schaefer acknowledged these criticisms, commenting that while not all parts of the book are relevant to each individual's experience, she felt it contains some information relevant for most readers.
 She noted that her daughter is gay and would not relate to content which assumes a burgeoning attraction to boys, but would be able to use the information about her body.
 Schaefer also commented that some of the information would be useful to transgender and nonbinary youth, despite the book not specifically addressing their needs.